What makes the invisible, visible and never forgets the past?

 IMPORTANT: CopyPaste has a few features that require permissions.
 They are explained below.

-In the past permissions were a given on the Mac and there were few issues.
-But smartphones are more personal than computers ever were.
-Users take their phones with them wherever they go and store a lot of information on them.
-With iOS there were a LOT more users and a LOT more apps and since this was a phone that had cameras, gps, was in constant cellular communication with data and voice and stored financial info, etc., its access became more of an issue.
+Smartphones are way more personal than computers ever were.
+Users take their phones with them wherever they go and store masses of information on them.
+With iOS there were a LOT more users and a LOT more apps and since this was a phone that had cameras, gps, sensors, was in constant cellular communication with data and voice and stored financial info, etc., its access became more of an issue.
 Apple looked ahead and forsaw potential issues and decided to make iOS, watch OS, tvOS and Mac OS very private and very secure.
 Permissions is a part of that.
-It’s a relatively new ongoing project.
+It’s a relatively new and still evolving project.

-CopyPaste has features that need permissions to be used.
-When you use these features CopyPaste will prompt you give permission to allow performing that ability.
+There are CopyPaste features that require permissions before that feature can be used.
+When you try to use that features, CopyPaste will post a dialog which requests your permission to allow using that ability.

-Below we show what it looks like with the permission on.
+There are 3 permissions.
+Below we show what each looks like with the permission on.

-To copy, paste and modify the clipboard in an app requires the permission.
+1. Accessibility.
+To copy, paste, modify the clipboard in an app requires this permission.
+Also this permission is needed for TriggerClip.
 This is what allows CopyPaste and the older CopyPaste Pro to work with and augment the clipboards abilities.
-Below you see CopyPaste turned on for ‘accessibility’ in the, Security & Privacy:Accessibility preferences.
+Below CopyPaste has ‘accessibility’ turned on in the, Security & Privacy:Accessibility preferences.
+If you see a second CopyPaste icon then that could be the old CopyPaste Pro.
+Having 2 doesn’t interfere but it could be confusing to you since the icons look alike.
+The names are different CopyPaste and the older one is CopyPaste Pro.

 As the years passed the Mac OS became multi-tasking and the clipboard became even more essential.
 As wonderful as the regular old clipboard is, some limitations have always hampered it’s full potential.
 The issues are: there is only one clipboard; you can’t see the contents of that system clipboard (its invisible); and the moment you copy something the previous clipboard is forgotten.
 That raised a question.
 How could those problems be solved?